Valletta Malta Travel Guide

 Malta sits in an active seismic zone, but significant earthquakes are rare.
 Main seasonal hazards relate to weather.

-Medical emergencies, hospitalization, emergency medical evacuation.
+Medical emergencies, hospitalization, medical evacuation in an emergency.

 Cancellation/interruption for non-refundable costs.

-Baggage loss/delay, personal liability for damage/injury.
+Losing your bags/delay, personal liability for damage/injury.